 Here are the main ways to identify fake ESA letters:

-1. Not written by a licensed mental health professional – The letter must come from a therapist, psychiatrist, psychologist, social worker, nurse, or doctor.
-Interestingly, most don’t come from doctors but rather other professionals focused more on mental health.
+- Not written by a licensed mental health professional – The letter must come from a therapist, psychiatrist, psychologist, social worker, nurse, or doctor.
+Interestingly, most don’t come from doctors but rather from other professionals who work more closely with mental health.

-6. Date of issuance is more than a year old – It doesn’t matter if everything about the letter is legitimate if the letter is more than a year old.
+- The date of issuance is more than a year old – It doesn’t matter if everything about the letter is legitimate if it is more than a year old.
 ESA letters need to be renewed yearly.

-8. The applicant provides an ID card, registration, or certificate – To try to pass off as legitimate, online scams may say they can add a pet to a “national registry” or be “officially certified” as an ESA.
-They can even have ID cards printed with the pet’s picture on it.
+- The applicant provides an ID card, registration, or certificate – To try to pass off as legitimate, online scams may say they can add a pet to a “national registry” or be “officially certified” as an ESA.
+They can even have ID cards printed with the pet’s picture.
 This is all an attempt to make the scam more palatable.
-The only legitimate way to have a pet become an ESA is to have a mental health screening with a professional and a properly written letter provided.
+The only legitimate way to have a pet become an ESA is to have a mental health screening with a professional and a properly written letter.

-Attempting to pass off a fake ESA letter is actual illegal in many states, and can result in financial penalties or even jail time.
+Attempting to pass off a fake ESA letter is actually illegal in many states and can result in financial penalties or even jail time.
 If you come across this as a landlord, it’s a good idea to report it to the authorities.

 What Does a Legit ESA Letter Look Like?

 ESA letters are not flashy and do not make bold claims.
-They are a straightforward and official document.
+They are straightforward and official documents.
 Here’s what a legitimate letter looks like:

-• Letter will usually not contain details about the patient’s need for the ESA as to avoid breaking privacy laws.
+- The letter will usually not contain details about the patient’s need for the ESA to avoid breaking privacy laws.
 Note that some landlords’ first inclination will be to reject an ESA letter as a scam if it doesn’t have details.
 This is done on purpose, and, with the applicant’s consent, the landlord can consult with the health professional to confirm the letter is legit (of course, without details of the patient’s condition being revealed even on the call).

 Can a Landlord Ask if an Animal is an ESA?

 Part of an ESA scam is that an applicant may say that the landlord is not allowed to ask about their disability.
-This is both true and false.
+This is a half-truth.

 The Fair Housing Act specifically forbids discrimination due to a disability, so a landlord can certainly be sued if they talk specifics.
 For example, a landlord should not require proof and details of their disability.